doctorseus/grpc-dotnet-unity/README.md

-﻿# grpc-dotnet via HTTP2 for Unity
+# grpc-dotnet via HTTP2 for Unity

 ## TODO
  - Verify timeout behavior.
  - Verify call cancellation for server/client streaming.
  - Verify behavior for server disconnection.

+***Note:** Pull requests improving coverarge of functionality are very welcome.
+But in any case, if you notice the lack of some features please open a ticket.*

 ## Introduction

-Important: This package requires to have the latest version of BestHTTP/2 by Tivadar György Nagy!
+**Important:** This package requires to have the latest version of [BestHTTP/2 by Tivadar György Nagy](https://assetstore.unity.com/packages/tools/network/best-http-2-155981)!

 Up to this point the only way to use gRPC with Unity was to use gRPC.Core.
-This implementation requires native platform-specific unmanaged libraries to support the HTTP2 communication and as of today is planned to be deprecated in May 2023.
+This implementation requires native platform-specific unmanaged libraries to support the HTTP2 communication and as of today is [planned to be deprecated in May 2023](https://grpc.io/blog/grpc-csharp-future/).

-The way forward and future to support gRPC within .NET/C# lays with grpc-dotnet.
-Unfortunately this new implementation (exclusively using managed code and without any platform-specific requirements) is not compatible with Unity as of now.
-This is because Unity currently does not support HTTP2 natively until the move to .NET 6/7 is completed.
+[The way forward and future to support gRPC within .NET/C# lays with grpc-dotnet.](https://forum.unity.com/threads/unity-future-net-development-status.1092205/) Unfortunately this new implementation (exclusively using managed code and without any platform-specific requirements) is not compatible with Unity as of now.
+This is because Unity currently does not support HTTP2 natively until the [move to .NET 6/7](https://forum.unity.com/threads/unity-future-net-development-status.1092205/) is completed.

-This package uses the custom BestHTTP/2 package as HTTP2 client to replace the transport layer of grpc-dotnet and enable support of unary, client-streaming, server-streaming and bidirectional-streams across supported platforms.
+This package uses the custom [BestHTTP/2](https://assetstore.unity.com/packages/tools/network/best-http-2-155981) package as HTTP2 client to replace the transport layer of grpc-dotnet and enable support of **unary, client-streaming, server-streaming and bidirectional-streams** across supported platforms.

-Important: Any gRPC server implementation is not supported!
+**Important:** Any gRPC server implementation is not supported!
 Only gRPC client mode.

 Apart of the glue code to enable this, this package also includes a test scene and code used to verify gRPC functionality and as an example of usage of the gRPC async API.